top of page

 CUrriculum

 Our residents consider our didactics to be one of the highlights of our program.
 Monday to Friday, from 11:45 AM to 1:15 PM, is protected education time for our residents.
-Here, you can learn more about our various didactics and educational opportunities that have helped our program achieve a three-year rolling 96% ABIM board pass rate on their first attempt.
+Here, you can learn more about our various didactics and educational opportunities that have helped our program achieve a 100% ABIM board pass rate for the recent graduating class of 2024.

 Morning Report